Indiana solar rebates and incentives: 2026 guide

 Description

-Indiana solar property tax exemptionIf you use solar energy as a source of power, you won't need to pay for the value your solar panels add to your property.
-The average property tax in Indiana is 0.75%
+Indiana solar property tax exemptionIf you use solar energy as a source of power, you won't need to pay a property tax for on the value added from solar.
+The average property tax in Indiana is 0.75%.

 Indiana solar sales tax exemptionIn Indiana, most components of a solar panel system are exempt from the 7% sales tax.
 According to this law, you don’t have to pay sales tax on your solar modules, racking, and inverters because they are directly involved in producing electricity.
 However, transformers and monitoring equipment are not exempt.